random689/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 We chose Alternative 1 because of the limited timespan of our problem.
 Also, given that modern computers have large memory, it will not be a problem to store multiple copies of address books if the address book size is not too large.

+**Aspect: Behaviour of `undo` across the main window and meeting window:**

+* **Alternative 1 (current choice):** We have a single `undo` command, and executing the command undoes the last action by the user.
+  * Pros: Easy to implement.
+  * Cons: May be confusing to the user to execute the `undo` command in one window and the change being reflected in another window.

+* **Alternative 2:** We have two separate commands: `undo` and `undoMeeting`, such that `undo` undoes the last action by the user in the main window while `undoMeeting` undoes the last action by the user in the meeting window.
+  * Pros: It is less confusing for the user (as now if the `undo/undoMeeting` command is executed in a particular window, the change will be reflected in the same window).
+  * Cons: Harder to implement.

+We eventually settled on Alternative 1 because our current implementation of the `AddressBook` class stores all the student, teacher and meeting lists together, and because we are using a stack to manage previous versions of our address book, it is more convient to push the entire address book onto the stack rather than creating a separate class to store meetings.

 ### Copy Command